Advanced Inorganic Chemistry Laboratory (CHEM433) Instructor and Coordinator

-I am currently teaching and coordinating the Advanced Inorganic Chemistry Laboratory (CHEM433).
+The Advanced Inorganic Laboratory at Texas A&M is a unique upper-level lab designed to teach research independence, while introducing students to common inorganic experimental techniques.
 I enjoy spending time in the lab with my teaching assistants and undergraduate students – it gives me the opportunity to share my love and excitement for synthetic inorganic chemistry.
 I want my students to not only learn new synthetic techniques, but also to understand the chemistry behind the experiments as well as appreciate how the experiments fit into ongoing research in the field of inorganic chemistry.

-In addition to CHEM433, I am also involved in teaching the Chemistry and Society writing seminar (CHEM481) for senior undergraduate chemistry majors.
+CHEM481 is our department's capstone writing seminar course for juniors and seniors.
 Science communication is an important skill that is critical for our chemistry majors, regardless of their chosen career path.
 I feel that the best way to improve writing/presentation skills is through practice.
 Therefore, I provide students with ample opportunities to write and speak, both in and outside of the classroom.

 I earned my Ph.
 D. from Harvard University in 2013, working in the laboratory of Professor Theodore Betley.
 My thesis focused on the study of multi-electron reduction of small molecules by triiron reaction sites.
 Following my Ph.D., I worked as a postdoctoral fellow in the laboratory of Roy Gordon, where I explored the synthesis of divalent first row transition metal ALD precursors.